Goats - identification, records and movement

 More information on the types and combinations of identification devices can be found on the GOV.UK website.

 Electronic identification for goats is voluntary.
 However, if you intend to export then they must be full EID identified.
-For further details please see Sheep and goat keepers: how to identify your animals (opens in a new window) on the GOV.UK website.
+For further details on how to identify your animals please see the GOV.UK website.

 Before 1 January 2001 goats did not need to be identified with a permanent mark.
 Between 1 January 2001 and 31 January 2003 goats were identified with a UK herd mark tag, which did not have an individual number.
 Since 9 July 2005 all goats have been required to be individually identified (exception for goats slaughtered before 12 months of age).